Our Mission Statement:

-When is the UAA New Graduate Student Orientation for Fall 2013?
+When and where is the UAA New Graduate Student Orientation for Fall 2014?

 This year, the UAA Graduate School has reserved Room 118 in the Social Science Building (SSB 118) from 2:30pm to 5:30pm on Friday, August 22nd for an informative presentation, "New Graduate Student Orientation to UAA - Navigating the System".

 Individual Program Orientations are usually held in the morning - contact your degree program for further information.

-When is the Graduate School Welcome Meeting and Resource Fair for Fall 2013?
+When and where is the Graduate Welcome and Resource Fair for Fall 2014?

-The Graduate Student Welcome Meeting and Resource Fair is hosted by the Graduate and Professional Student Association and will also be held on Friday, August 23, 2013 in the Consortium Library Room 307 and the nearby alcove from 4pm to 7pm.
+The Graduate Welcome and Resource Fair is hosted by the Graduate and Professional Student Association and will also be held on Wednesday, September 18, 2014 in the Consortium Library Room 307 and the nearby alcove from 4:00pm to 7:00pm.

-There will be lots of food to sample provided by University Dining.
+There will be plenty of food to sample provided by University Dining.
 Door prizes will be drawn every 15 minutes.
 Most UAA faculty will be available to get acquainted with you in this informal setting.
 You'll get an opportunity to make many new friends that are also attending UAA in pursuit of their Master's degree.

 The Resource Fair will be taking place in the alcove by Library 307.
 Departments from across UAA will have tables set up to provide you with an introduction to their services.
 Student Organizations will also have representatives present to explain what opportunities exist for participating at UAA.